Robin-Wils/Robin-Wils/README.md

      height="120"
      style="border-color:#212121;border-radius:.3rem">

-I am a FLOSS software enthusiast.
-Interested in GNU and Linux.
-You can find more info about me and my projects on my [website](https://robinwils.surge.sh/).
+I am a computer nerd.
+The programmer of Friendly Premonition.
+You can find more info about me on my [website](https://robinwils.surge.sh/).

 ### Contact